 Completeness is measured by the number of samples actually collected compared to the number of samples required for characterization, or the amount of valid data obtained compared to the amount of data that were expected under normal conditions.
 For this project, Viacom has defined "the number of samples required for characterization" and "the amount of data that were expected under normal conditions" as the total number of samples planned for each parameter.
 Based on the number and types of samples proposed, the completeness criteria for both the field and the laboratory will be 90 percent.
-Field completeness will be assessed by comparing the number of samples planned.
+Field completeness will be assessed by comparing the number of samples collected to the total number of samples planned.
 Laboratory completeness will be assessed by comparing the number of samples that have valid and complete analyses to the total number of samples planned.